 - undertaking learning to keep your technical knowledge up to date in order to ensure a trainee's workplace performance is technically sound

-- developing your management or coaching skills to ensure you are an effective ACCA Workplace Mentor.
+- developing your management or coaching skills to ensure you are an effective ACCA practical experience supervisor.
 Examples include coaching or training, or researching constructive feedback techniques.

-Please note that, over time, you may become familiar with the coaching and mentoring techniques.
+Please note that, over time, you may become familiar with the coaching techniques.
 It is important that you continue to enhance your knowledge and skills in order to gain CPD.